Overwintering Tender Plants

 When it comes to reintroducing heat-loving tropicals to the outdoors, always do it slowly.
 Shield them from direct sunlight and wind for at least a week or two.
 If the plants are acclimated slowly, they'll slide right into active growth.
 Too much early spring stress will stunt the plant's growth — or even kill it.

 The truth is, overwintering tropical plants involves a bit of trial and error.
 A technique that works well for one type of plant or in one particular winter environment may not be ideal for another.
 Be prepared to lose a few plants.
 See the box called Plants to Overwinter, at the start of this article, for some general recommendations.
-For specific information about growing and overwintering more than 100 tropical plants, consider investing in the book Hot Plants for Cool Climates by Susan A. Roth and Dennis Schrader.
+For specific information about growing and overwintering more than 100 tropical plants, invest in Hot Plants for Cool Climates, a book by Susan A. Roth and Dennis Schrader.
 (Houghton Mifflin 2000).